 #1.
 Listing Files and Folders with PowerShell

 The old dir command would list the files and folders contained within the specified directory within command prompt (cmd.exe).
 PowerShell has “Get-ChildItem“ cmdlet.

-The “ls” command will list your files also, so the topic focus on PowerShell File management cmdlets.
+The “ls” command will list your files also, so the topic focuses on PowerShell File management cmdlets.
 Basically the Get-ChildItem works like dir command.

 That’s not all, you can do more with Get-ChildItem such as “Get-ChildItem -Recurse” command.
-It will shows all folders, sub-folders and files inside the folders.
+It will show all folders, sub-folders and files inside the folders.